 The initial meeting wasn’t exactly promising.
 Hardened by a year or more of life on the mean streets followed by months in a small cage in that depressing place, Jabba was a jittery mess.
 I moved to pet him and he snapped at me and snarled, as though in warning.
 The attendant saw this and grimaced.
 She had seen it happen before, and knew that the interview was now most likely over before it had even begun.

 But something about the little guy spoke to me, so I raised a hand as if to say, It’s OK, and gave Jabba another chance.
 I slid a short distance away to give him some space, let a few moments of silence pass, and then began speaking to him him in a soft, non-threatening voice, all the while avoiding direct eye contact.
 In seconds flat his shields came down.
-He concluded that I was OK, and without missing a beat crawled into my lap, where he gazed up at me as if seeking answers.
+Abandoning all tough-guy pretense, he crawled into my lap and fixed me with an imploring look, as if seeking answers.
 Without so much as a word being spoken, volumes passed between us.
 After a few minutes, the attendant asked, Would you like to visit with another dog? and seemed surprised when I said No, this one’ll do just fine.

 So I slipped a leash around Jabba’s neck, and we headed over to the front desk to fill out various forms and pay various fees, edging ever closer to the front door and freedom as we went.
 As this was unfolding the little dog’s attitude visibly shifted, from neutral through hopeful to ecstatic, as the realization dawned that he was about to be done with this place.
 Without prompting, he leaped into my truck, trembling from head to toe with excitement.
 All the way over to mom’s house he sat in my lap, gazing with rapt wonder at the world beyond the window.